HumanSignal/label-studio/docs/source/guide/quality.md

 To see annotator consensus for each task, you can view the different annotations chosen by each annotator when reviewing a task by selecting the tab of each annotation when in the Review Stream.

-### Review annotations against ground truth labels
+### Review annotations against ground truth annotations
-There isn't a way to set ground truth labels rn I don't think.